 By simply downloading the Ling App, you can instantly access a wide range of lessons that come complete with quizzes and exercises that will fit your needs.
 Furthermore, all the lessons from the inside are created and checked by real native speakers, language professionals, and educators who understand your language learning needs and capacity well.
 After all, you do not ever want to use an educational tool that is overwhelming, right?

 On top of that, the Ling App's features take on a holistic approach, which means that you can learn vocabulary and grammar and even develop your confidence in speaking it instantly.
 So, whether you are stuck in traffic or waiting in line, you can use the app for as short as 10 minutes a day and start learning something new.
-So, what are you waiting for?
-Download the app today and start learning Japanese the right way with the Ling App.
+What are you waiting for?
+Download it from App Store and Play Store for free!